jlreedNIC/Dread/Assets/src/Jordan/README.md

-# README for Base Weapon Prefab
+# What is the Basic Weapon Prefab

-The Base Weapon prefab is a basic gun for a player in a 2D top-down shooter.
-The base weapon prefab uses the script PlayerBaseWeapon, which inherits from the Base_Weapon class.
-This allows for potential weapon upgrades to be implemented through a decorator pattern.
+The Basic Weapon prefab is a basic gun object for a player in a 2D top-down shooter.
+The prefab is a base implementation that you can then apply your own graphics to customize it.
+It also can be implemented with weapon upgrades using a decorator design pattern.

 ## Includes